Sudarshan Shetty: The House of Shades (2010)

-His second solo at the Tilton Gallery, in The more I die, the lighter I get, Shetty constructs diverse scenarios to explore the philosophical questions of life, death, absence and emptiness.
-His suite of installations highlights the intertwined fates of the human, inhuman and non-human forces in a world that constantly negates the presence of death.

 This too shall pass (2010)

 The first of a series of exhibitions planned by the museum through a residency program that invites eminent artists who have studied at the Sir J.J.
-School of Art to work within the space of the museum and its objects.
-The show ‘this too shall pass’ is built around the notions of permanence and the ‘artifice’ involved in presenting it.
-The exhibits attempt, through a world of representations and suggestions, to play on the viewer's encounters with the quotidian worlds of the city, home and street by incorporating images of everyday objects, machine parts and ready-mades, available in the streets around the artist's surroundings in Mumbai.
-The assemblages suggest and embed traces of urban processing as the city itself serves as the artist's studio while the museum is infused with the performative qualities of the street.
+School of Art.

 Between the teacup and a sinking constellation (2011)

 Shetty creates hybrids that explore the possible overlap between Indian and Western traditions.
 Addressing domestic preoccupations and the concept of movement, the show was characterised by duality- the teacup signifying the concerns of the present, while a sinking constellation refers to the transient nature of it all.

 The focal point of the exhibition was a distorted automobile, handcrafted in wood.
 Slowly rotating, the car appears as an archaeological find, raising many questions about the accident and the civilisation that forged it.

 Listen Outside This House (2011)

-Listen outside this house is built around the idea that words have a way of opening up a world of images and references that continually shift in their meaning and evocation.
+Shetty has stated that Listen Outside This House is built around the idea that words have a way of opening up a world of images and references that continually shift in their meaning and evocation.

 The words highlight the duality of change and permanence, the absolute nothingness of everything, and the potential irrelevance of existence.
 The work in the show uses various objects- a dilapidated historical monument, pages from the Ramayana and the Mahabharata, a salvaged seasoned door to bring the artifice involved in setting up a show to the surface and to bring in a world view through the idea of words.